Huy-DNA/MPiSC/code/ltqueue/report/main.typ

 = Adaption of LTQueue without load-link/store-conditional

-The SPSC data structure in the original LTQueue is kept in tact so one may refer to @spsc-enqueue, @spsc-enqueuer-readFront, @spsc-dequeue, @spsc-dequeuer-readFront.
+The SPSC data structure in the original LTQueue is kept in tact so one may refer to @spsc-enqueue, @spsc-enqueuer-readFront, @spsc-dequeue, @spsc-dequeuer-readFront for the supported SPSC procedures.

 = Proof of correctness